 Baptism Preparation for Infants

-At Immaculate Heart of Mary Parish, we offer a one-day (usually 8:30am-noon) preparation class, held four times a year (September, December, March and June).
+At Immaculate Heart of Mary Parish, we offer a one-day (usually evening) preparation class, held a few times a year.

 The content for the class is provided through an engaging 3-part video series.
 After each part, we have a discussion on the presented content.